 When some countries started fighting back and sending their conquerors back home, they inspired others to do the same.
 Eventually Britain, Spain, France, and Netherlands had nothing but their own countries to their name.
 However, their influence can still be seen in the lands they ruled for centuries.
 One such example is that of Indonesia where Dutch is still spoken by a minority.

 This Southeast Asian country comprises of over seventeen thousand islands and that makes it the world’s seventh largest state in area (sea and land combined).
 With the population of over 250 million people, Indonesia is the fourth populous country in the world.
 Indonesia is also known for its diverse culture and different ethnic groups that have come together to create a shared identity for every citizen.
 The cuisine of the land is also known throughout the world for its diversity.
 It is like the good parts of every culture in Indonesia were taken and combined in a single type of cuisine.
 Although there are over seven hundred region languages, Indonesian is recognized as the official and national language.
 It is the tongue that everyone in the nation uses to communicate with each other.

-The Dutch Language and Indonesia:
+Learn About The Dutch Language and Indonesia:

 The Dutch stayed in Indonesia for almost 350 years and for the most part, the stay was as rulers.
 During this time, they used the country for trade benefits and also took advantages of its natural resources.
 In return, they gave the Indonesians the Dutch language.
 Although it enjoys no official status in the country, it is still spoken by a considerable number of people.

 There are a few law codes in Indonesia that are in Dutch and therefore everyone in the legal system has to know the language in order to understand them.
 Educated older generations are also fluent in the language but they don’t teach it to their younger generations.
 The younger kids themselves do not pay any attention to the Dutch language either.